Sassoon Docks: History

 Built in 1875 on reclaimed land, it was owned by the mercantile company David Sassoon & Co.
 The company was headed by Albert Abdullah David Sassoon (1818–1896), son of David Sassoon, a Baghdadi Jew and the leader of the Jewish community in Bombay.
 The Sassoon Docks were the first commercial wet dock in western India and helped establish the cotton trade.
 In 1879, Sassoon Docks and other associated foreshore properties were purchased by the government on behalf of Bombay Port Trust.
-The Sassoon Docks encouraged the Bombay Presidency to promote the construction of the large Prince's Dock.
-The Sassoon factories that produced silk and cotton goods in Bombay, also furnished employment for a large amount of native labor.

 Street art

 Artwork at Sassoon Docks Art Festival depicting the buildings of Mumbai.

 In 2017, street art transformed one of Mumbai’s oldest fishing docks into an exhibition space.
 Thirty artists from around the world gave the bustling 142-year-old Sassoon Dock, a colorful makeover as part of the St+art Urban Art Festival.
 The exhibition opened to public on 11 November 2017.
 A second art exhibition was started on 22 December 2022 and went on till 22 February 2023.